RasmusKnothNielsen/NodeJS_Exam_Project/README.md

 Install dependencies
 > $ npm install

+Install FFMPEG locally.
+If you have a mac and have homebrew installed, simply do the following
+> $ brew install ffmpeg

 ## FAQ

 Here is a list of known issues and how to fix them: